zerobug110/zerobug110/README.md

 # 👨🏾‍💻 Muhammed Bojang

-I am an energetic & imaginative full-stack software developer who can work alongside other talented IT professionals to create software to the highest standard. let's talk about React, Angular, Node.js & Typescript.
+I am an energetic & imaginative full-stack software developer who can work alongside other talented IT professionals to create software to the highest standard.
+Feel free to contact me and talk about React, Angular, Node.js & Typescript.

 ### 🧰 Tools & Languages